blackHatMonkey/ROBO-ESCAPE/README.md

 wormhole and whether entering it will actually get you out or it could just kill you.
 That is why the elves scared of the idea decided to stay in this world rather than risking it.

+## License
+The license for the project is located in the LICENSE file.